Robert Strauss Center for International Security and Law, University of Texas at Austin 2009-

 Peter G. Peterson Institute for International Economics 2010-

-Accepted.
+2013.
 “When is the Pen Truly Mighty?
 Regime Type and the Efficacy of Naming and Shaming in Curbing Human Rights Abuses.”
-British Journal of Political Science (with Wendy Wong).
+British Journal of Political Science 43 (3): 651-672 (with Wendy H. Wong)

 Does naming and shaming target states affect respect for human rights in those states?
 This article argues that incentives to change repressive behaviour when facing international condemnation vary across regime types.
 In democracies and hybrid regimes – which mingle democratic with authoritarian institutions – opposition parties and relatively free presses paradoxically make rulers less likely to change behaviour when facing international criticism.
 Autocracies, which lack these domestic sources of information on abuses, are thus more sensitive to international shaming.
 Using data on naming and shaming taken from Western press reports and Amnesty International, the authors demonstrate that naming and shaming is associated with improved human rights outcomes in autocracies, but with either no effect or a worsening of outcomes in democracies and hybrid regimes.